TheCatstronautFromEarth/ColorMixer/README.md

 Updates:

+1.11.2022 - Version 1.3 released (Revision of the GUI using BorderLayout.
+Packed the JPanel, JButton, JLabel, ect. into arrays to shorten the source code.)

 29.10.2022 - Version 1.2 released (Disable Buttons when the Cue value is empty.
 Optimized source code)

 26.10.2022 - Version 1.1 released (Optimized source code)